EDCD/EDDI/VoiceAttack.md

 Triggered when you complete a jump to another system.
 To run a command when this event occurs you should create the command with the name ((EDDI jumped))

-Variables set with this events are as follows:
+Variables set with this event are as follows:

   * {TXT:EDDI jumped allegiance} The allegiance of the system to which the commander has jumped
+  * {DEC:EDDI jumped distance} The distance the commander has jumped, in light years
   * {TXT:EDDI jumped economy} The economy of the system to which the commander has jumped
   * {TXT:EDDI jumped faction} The faction controlling the system to which the commander has jumped
   * {TXT:EDDI jumped factionstate} The state of the faction controlling the system to which the commander has jumped